privacy-scaling-explorations/sonobe/README.md

 # folding-schemes
 (brief description) .. implemented on [arkworks](https://github.com/arkworks-rs).

 > **Warning**: experimental code, do not use in production.
-The code has not been audited, and we have pending to implement several optimizations.
+> The code has not been audited, and we have pending to implement several optimizations.
+The focus so far has been on implementing from scratch Nova + CycleFold and achieving onchain (EVM) verification.

 ## Schemes implemented
 - [Nova: Recursive Zero-Knowledge Arguments from Folding Schemes](https://eprint.iacr.org/2021/370.pdf), Abhiram Kothapalli, Srinath Setty, Ioanna Tzialla.
 2021